 Acquired brain injuries and their links to neurodegeneration

-This group focus on acquired brain injuries, such as stroke and their relation to neurodegeneration.
+This group focuses on acquired brain injuries, such as stroke and their relation to neurodegeneration.
 We explore adaptive plasticity processes found in Alzheimer’s disease, Parkinson’s disease, and other neurodegenerative diseases.

 A 7 Tesla MRI of a human brain.
 Picture.